oroinc/documentation/crm/admin_guide/localization/content_translation.rst

 Additionally, you can provide the translation for all the content elements of your storefront (e.g. product names, descriptions, catalog titles, SEO attributes, etc.):

-1. Click the |IcTranslate| **Translations** icon next to the required content element to provide spelling for different languages.
+1. Click the |IcTranslations| **Translations** icon next to the required content element to provide spelling for different languages.

 .. image:: /admin_guide/img/localization/content_translation.png